Inoxoft/TranslateTribune-Mobile/DEV_GUIDE.md

 ### 1. Clone the repository
 ### 2. Navigate to the project folder
 ### 3. Install Dependencies
 Before building the app, you need to install all the required dependencies.
-This is done using the `flutter pub get` command.
+This is done using the following command:

+    flutter pub get

 This command fetches all the packages listed in your `pubspec.yaml` file and installs them in your project.
 It's similar to `npm install` in Node.js or `pip install` in Python.